• About

 My Research

-My primary interest is currently in how knowledge is produced in field sciences, i.e. in sciences outside the confines of the laboratory and unable to conduct shielded experiments, with a particular interest in economics.
-What is the relation, for instance, between the theoretical development of abstract models, and progress in terms of better predictions and explanations of messy real-world events?
-Broadly speaking, I argue for more emphasis on local empirical work and less on development of generalised theory.
-I am also interested in the role of prediction.
-When can we rest content with after-the-fact explanation, and when should we insist instead on accurate prediction?
-What kind of knowledge do we really have if we can't predict well?
+My primary interest is currently in how knowledge is produced in field sciences, i.e., in sciences outside the confines of the laboratory and unable to conduct shielded experiments.
+What is the relation, for instance, between the development of abstract economic models and progress in terms of better predictions and explanations of messy real-world events?
+My book synthesizing this research, 'Science for a Fragile World', has just recently been published (see above).

 Although my research is mainly in philosophy of science, I have also written extensively on related themes in metaphysics, especially the notions of causation and causal explanation.
-These various strands connect when, for instance, analysing the use of statistical techniques to measure causation.
-I have also applied some of this causal training to debates around several other philosophical issues, including scientific progress, harm, innateness, and free will.
+These various strands connect when, for instance, analysing the use of statistical techniques to measure causation, or the use of experiments in psychology.
+I have also applied some of this causal training to debates about several other philosophical issues, including scientific progress, harm, innateness, and free will.

 Powered by Create your own unique website with customizable templates.